MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 The Simplified Chinese word for summer is 夏天.
 It consists of two characters whose Pinyin romanizations are “xia” and “tian.”

 To type the 夏天 using Microsoft Pinyin, select **Microsoft Pinyin** from the system tray and change to Chinese input mode if necessary.
 Start typing the Pinyin word.
 The candidate window opens as you type.
-Don't press Spacebar after “xia”, as that would select the currently focused candidate, which might not be the right character.
+Don't select Spacebar after “xia”, as that would select the currently focused candidate, which might not be the right character.

 After you type “xiatian,” you can see how the IME changes the spelling to “xia’tian” and the correct candidate is displayed as the first one.
-Press Spacebar to insert it into your text.
+Select Spacebar to insert it into your text.

 ### Type with the Microsoft Wubi IME